-The bag alone weighs 804g on my scales, and has a durable feel in the hand.
+The bag alone weights 804g on my scales, and has a durable feel in the hand.
 It comes with three extras - raincover (125g), tiny glider stuff bag (71g) and ultralight glider strap (17g).

 The small glider bag is designed to make your packing fit the backpack and form a strong and compact part when compressed.
 However, because it has no gusset, your packing must be small enough to fit the narrow neck, so in some cases you might wish for some packing assistance.
 Pictured below is my Icepeak 6.23, a competition wing with lots of reinforcing in the nose, which requires precise concertina folding or some bullying to get into the inner bag.